Hitting for the cycle: Other related accomplishments

-When Ochoa hit his cycle with the Chunichi Dragons on April 13, 2004, he became the only player to hit a cycle in both Major League Baseball and Nippon Professional Baseball.
-Eight years earlier, Ochoa had accomplished the same feat on July 3, 1996, while playing for MLB's New York Mets.
-Yakult Swallows catcher Atsuya Furuta is the only player to hit for the cycle in an NPB All-Star game, doing so in game 2 of the 1992 series.
-Inaba is the only player to hit for the cycle in a rain-shortened game.
-After hitting a triple in the first inning and hitting a home run in the fourth, Inaba collected the other two necessary hits in a seven-run fifth inning when the order batted around.
-Kosuke Fukudome is the only player to have hit a grand slam as the home run of the cycle.
+Yakult Swallows catcher Atsuya Furuta (game 2 of the 1992 series.) and Hanshin Tigers outfielder Koji Chikamoto (game 2 of the 2019 series.)are the only players to hit for the cycle in an NPB All-Star game.
+Inaba is the only player to hit for the cycle in a rain-shortened game—after hitting a triple in the first inning and hitting a home run in the fourth, Inaba collected the other two necessary hits in a seven-run fifth inning when the order batted around.
+Kosuke Fukudome is the only NPB player to have hit a grand slam as the home run of the cycle.
 Hiroshi Ohshita and Kazuhiko Kondo are the only two players to have hit a walk-off home run to win the game as the final hit of their cycles.

+Ochoa's cycle with the Chunichi Dragons on April 13, 2004, made him the first (and to date, only) player to hit a cycle in both MLB and NPB.
+He had previously accomplished the feat on July 3, 1996, while playing for MLB's New York Mets.

 KBO League

+There was 31 people accomplished throughout history of KBO League.

 Multiple cycles

 Eric Thames hit for the cycle twice during the 2015 season of the KBO League.
+Thames is the only KBO League player to hit for two cycles in one season.
+Only two players have hit for the cycle twice in their KBO League career: Thames and Yang Joon-hyuk.

+Natural cycles

+The natural cycle has been accomplished twice in KBO history.
+Kim Eung-Gook of the Lotte Giants did it in 1996, and Kim Do-yeong of the KIA Tigers did on July 23, 2024.

+There has only one reverse natural cycle in KBO history.
+Kang Seung-Ho of the Doosan Bears did it on September 15, 2023.

+Other related accomplishments

+Oh yun-seok is the only KBO player to have hit a grand slam as the home run of the cycle.

+Ahn Chi-Yong's cycle with the LG Twins on June 26, 2008, made him the first (and, as of 2024, only) player to hit a cycle in both KBO League and KBO Futures League.
+He had previously accomplished the feat on April 15, 2003, while playing for the Twins' second team.